BritahKami/BritahKami/README.md

 # 👩🏽‍💻 Who Am I

-I'm **Bridget Muturi**, an IT student and developer passionate about building solutions that combine **data, intelligent systems, and user-focused applications**.
+I'm **Bridget Muturi**, a Computer Science student and developer passionate about building solutions that combine **data, intelligent systems, and user-focused applications**.

 My interests span **Data Science, Networking, Mobile Applications, and Web Development**, where I enjoy solving practical problems and creating systems that improve efficiency and user experiences.